JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Abstract

 \section{Abstract}

 JWST spectroscopy has revolutionized our understanding of galaxies in the early universe.
-Covering wavelengths up to 5.3$\,$\um, NIRSpec can detect rest-frame optical emission lines \Halpha\ out to $z = 7$ and \OIII\ to $z = 9.5$.
+Covering wavelengths up to 5.3$\,{\rm \mu m}$, NIRSpec can detect rest-frame optical emission lines H$\alpha$ out to $z = 7$ and [O\,{\sc iii}] to $z = 9.5$.
 Observing these lines in more distant galaxies requires longer wavelength spectroscopy with MIRI.
 Here we present MIRI MRS IFU observations of the lensed galaxy merger MACS0647--JD at $z = 10.165$.
-With exposure times of 4.2 hours in each of two bands, we detect \Halpha\ at 9\sig, \OIIIw\ at 11\sig, and \OIIIwc\ at 3\sig.
-Combined with previously reported NIRSpec spectroscopy that yields seven emission lines including the auroral line \OIIIwa, we present the first direct metallicity measurement of a $z > 10$ galaxy: \logOH\ $= 7.79\pm0.09$, or 0.13$^{+0.02}_{-0.03}\,$\Zsun.
-This is similar to galaxies at $z \sim 4 - 9$ with direct metallicity measurements, though higher than expected given the high specific star formation rate log(sSFR / yr\inv) = $-7.4 \pm 0.3$.
-We further constrain the ionization parameter \logU\ = $-1.9 \pm 0.1$, ionizing photon production efficiency log(\xiion) = $25.3\pm0.1$, and star formation rate $5.0\pm0.6\,M_{\odot}/{\rm yr}$ within the past 10 Myr.
+With exposure times of 4.2 hours in each of two bands {(SHORT and LONG)}, we detect H$\alpha$ at 9$\sigma$, [O\,{\sc iii}]$\,\lambda5008$ at 11$\sigma$, and [O\,{\sc iii}]$\,\lambda4960$ at 3$\sigma$.
+Combined with previously reported NIRSpec spectroscopy that yields seven emission lines including the auroral line [O\,{\sc iii}]$\,\lambda4363$, we present the first direct metallicity measurement of a $z > 10$ galaxy: $12+{\rm log(O/H)}= 7.79\pm0.09$, or 0.13$^{+0.02}_{-0.03}\,Z_{\odot}$.
+This is similar to galaxies at $z \sim 4 - 9$ with direct metallicity measurements, though higher than expected given the high specific star formation rate log(sSFR / yr$^{-1}$) = $-7.4 \pm 0.3$.
+We further constrain the ionization parameter ${\rm log}(U)$ = $-1.9 \pm 0.1$, ionizing photon production efficiency log($\xi_{\rm ion}$) = $25.3\pm0.1$, and star formation rate $SFR = 5.0\pm0.6\,M_{\odot}/{\rm yr}$ within the past 10 Myr.
 These observations demonstrate the combined power of JWST NIRSpec and MIRI for studying galaxies in the first 500 million years.

 \keywords{ Galaxies (573), High-redshift galaxies (734), Early universe (435), Strong gravitational lensing (1643), Galaxy spectroscopy (2171), Metallicity (1031) }